baxmittens/VTUFileHandler.jl/paper.md

 # Abstract

-With increasing computing resources, the investigation of uncertainties in simulation results is becoming an increasingly important factor.
-To analyze those effects, a discrete numerical simulation is computed several times with different realizations of the input parameters to produce different outputs of the same model.
-The relevant stochastic or parametric output variables, such as mean value, expected value and variance, are often calculated and visualized only at selected individual points of the whole domain.
-This project aims to provide a simple way to perform stochastic/parametric post-processing of numerical simulations on entire domains, here using the VTK unstructed grid (VTU) file system and the julia language as an example.
+With increasing computing resources, investigating uncertainties in simulation results is becoming an increasingly important factor.
+A discrete numerical simulation is computed several times with different deviations of the input parameters to produce different outputs of the same model to analyze those effects.
+The relevant stochastic or parametric output variables, such as mean, expected value, and variance, are often calculated and visualized only at selected individual points of the whole domain.
+This project aims to provide a simple way to perform stochastic/parametric post-processing of numerical simulations on entire domains using the VTK unstructured grid (VTU) file system and the Julia language as an example.

 # Introduction